From BR Bullpen

 Minor Leagues

-Following a cup of coffee with the Cleveland Indians Single A farm club as a 23 year-old at the end of 1948, Minoso spent two very solid seasons on their AAA team before making it to the Bigs for good in 1951.
-Along the way he had a short stint with the 1949 Indians, but was unable to crack the big league team's outfield of Dale Mitchell (in the middle of a four-year .316, .336, .317, .308 run), slugging Larry Doby (who'd broken the American League color barrier on the 1947 Indians just three months after Jackie Robinson shattered the NL's, two hot years into a seven straight skein of All-Star appearances), and journeyman Bob Kennedy (once a promising 18 year-old prospect with the 1939 White Sox then playing his most productive years with the Tribe in his late 20s) until 1951.
+Following a cup of coffee with the Cleveland Indians Single A farm club as a 23-year-old at the end of 1948, Minoso spent two very solid seasons on their AAA team before making it to the Bigs for good in 1951.
+Along the way he had a short stint with the Indians in 1949, but was unable to crack the big league team's outfield which consisted of Dale Mitchell (in the middle of a four-year .316, .336, .317, .308 run), slugging Larry Doby (who'd broken the American League color barrier with the Indians in 1947 just three months after Jackie Robinson shattered the National League's, two hot years into a seven-straight skein of All-Star appearances), and journeyman Bob Kennedy (once a promising 18-year-old prospect with the 1939 Chicago White Sox, then playing his most productive years with the Tribe in his late 20s).
+In 1951, he was traded to the Chicago White Sox after only 8 games and homered in his first at bat for the team, launching a seven-year run during which he was one of the team,s biggest stars. because the Chicago Cubs had not yet integrated, he was the first black major leaguer to play in Chicago.

 After his terrific rookie season Minoso was in the majors for the rest of his big league career - but not for good, returning to the minors and then an extended stay in the Mexican League after 1964.